spookyGh0st/beatwalls/README.md

 Drag a Song Folder into the .exe to launch the configuration setup.
 After it run successful You will find a created Default File in your Folder of the selected Song.
-This File defines the walls for the selected Difficulty.
+This File defines the walls for the selected difficulty.
 To create the Walls just run the .exe.
 To select a different File just drag in the Folder again.

 ### ***WARNING***